huridocs/uwazi-documentation/sysadmin-docs/set-up-pdf-paragraphs-extraction.md

    }
    ```

-   Do NOT forget to put `http://` at the beginning of the URL
+   Do NOT forget to put `http://` at the beginning of the URL.

-   The following command can be used if no other features are set up
+   The following command can be used if no other features are set up.

    ```
    mongo localhost/[UWAZI DB NAME] --eval 'db.settings.update({},{$set : {"features":{"segmentation":{"url":"http://[URL TO THE PDF PARAGRAPHS EXTRACTION SERVICE]:5051/async_extraction"}}}},{upsert:false,multi:true})'